Program Length: 12 Lessons (1 hour each) or 21 Sessions (15-20 minutes each)

 Mind Matters can be used to prevent violence, address chronic absenteeism, and build a culture of wellness.

 Mind Matters: Overcoming Adversity and Building Resilience supports the healing process in young people who have experienced Adverse Childhood Experiences (ACEs) and other traumas.
 This research-based curriculum offers strategies to help teens and adults understand the effects of adversity and toxic stress, and teaches them skills to soothe and calm their mental and physical stress responses.

-Each lesson in the curriculum includes activities that build resilience and increase hope.
+Each lesson in the curriculum includes activities on increasing hope, overcoming adversity, and building resilience.
 These practical, hands-on activities and techniques can be implemented immediately, giving students tools to improve their lives starting with the very first lesson.
 The program also centers on practice.
 Students learn that “practice makes progress, not perfection,” and are given the space to progress at their own pace.

 Mind Matters is flexibly designed to meet the needs of your program and your participants.
 The curriculum can be facilitated by para-professionals with simple practices that can be used in a variety of settings.
 Individual lessons and their accompanying activities are easily integrated into your existing programs as shorter time blocks or one-hour lessons.

 - Utilize Self-Soothing Skills

 Self-regulation is the foundation of the program.
 As participants learn to pair existing negative thoughts with self-soothing skills, they begin to take charge of their lives and improve their states of mind.
 Through Mind Matters, students learn to address physical, relational, mental, and spiritual needs that are essential to increase their quality of life.
 They see that they are already the hero in their own life’s story.